 Almost a year into the Covid-19 pandemic and amidst enormous death and suffering, we have witnessed a year full of transformation and challenge for the field of marketing.
 The 26th Edition of The CMO Survey captures the digital, social and political upheaval the field has experienced and offers insights to guide marketers.
+They can also look into Ful.io to get detailed information about the highlights listed in the report.
 Here are the top results based on a sample of 356 marketing leaders at for-profit U.S. companies, 94.5% of whom are VP-level or higher.

 - Marketers’ optimism about the overall economy has rebounded beyond mid-pandemic and even pre-pandemic levels.
 Optimism hit 66.3 (out of 100), up dramatically from 50.9 reported in June 2020 in which optimism plummeted nearly to Great Recession levels of 47.7 in 2009.